The First Year with Twins: 10 Lessons from the Trenches

 7. You'll Be More Exhausted Than You Can Imagine

-I'll never adequately put into words the exhaustion you'll feel during the first few months.
-It's like boot camp where your twins are drill sergeants, waking you at 1 AM, 2 AM, 3 AM – you get it.
+I'll never adequately describe the exhaustion of those first months.
+It's like boot camp where your twins are drill sergeants, waking you at 1 AM, 2 AM, 3 AM.

 8. You'll Initially Be Scared to Be Alone With Both Twins

-When you're exhausted, you don't operate at full capacity and accidents are more likely.
-Having another pair of eyes, another set of arms, or just another person to talk to will be more valuable than gold during those first months.
+Why another adult matters: When you're exhausted, you don't operate at full capacity and accidents become more likely.
+Another pair of eyes, arms, or just someone to talk to is worth more than gold during those early months.

 9. Leaving the House Becomes a Major Production